 And, for other instruments, since it uses no altered notes, it is easier not to have to think about sharps or flats at first!

 All the 12 major scales that we can play are actually only one!
 Or are there 15...?

 Now it is getting even more interesting!

 A minor scale is actually only one scale but with several alterations.
 So one minor scale can sound in three ways- lovely!

-The pentatonic scales are great scales for beginners.
-If you play the piano you can see the pattern of a pentatonic scale by looking at the black keys.
+The pentatonic scales are great scales for piano beginners.
+If you play the piano you can see the pattern of a pentatonic scale on the black keys.

 The blues scale is one of the essentials in a blues.

 Together with the particular chord sequence called a 12 bar blues pattern, and the three-part phrasing with a repeated A-part, it is the essential recipe for a beautiful, soulful blues…